OlegWock/anori/README.md

 # Installation

-TODO: update links after publishing extension

-* If you use Chrome or any browser based on Chromium -> install extension from [Chrome Web Store](https://chrome.google.com/webstore/category/extensions)
+* If you use Chrome or any browser based on Chromium -> install extension from [Chrome Web Store](https://chrome.google.com/webstore/detail/anori/ddeaekifelikgnaacipabpmjpffgifek)
-* If you use Firefox -> install extension from [Firefox Browser Add-ons](https://addons.mozilla.org/en-US/firefox/)
+* If you use Firefox -> install extension from [Firefox Browser Add-ons](https://addons.mozilla.org/en-US/firefox/addon/anori/)
 * If you use Safari -> sorry, but you'll need to build this extension from soruces.
 Please reffer to [documentation](/DEVELOPMENT_AND_EXTENDING.md) for details.

 # Building from sources and extending